A Man Who Turned Disability into Dis-coverable-ability: Interview with Sujit Sukumaran

 For many, Life is a challenge and struggle where we wish and want to do many things.
 However, some fall down half way or even at the beginning.
 Some give up, some try for some time and leave, whereas some are so die-hard that they try again and again.
 They succeed in life and become real achievers on their own.

-In an exclusive for Narada News, Ramesh Menon, Abu Dhabi talks to Sujit Sukumaran, an HR professional, TEDx Speaker, thought leader, published author and one of the youngest Distinguished Toastmaster in the Middle East with over 10 years of experience in competitive speaking and coaching students and adults alike in public speaking and academia.
+Sujit Sukumaran, is an HR professional, TEDx Speaker, thought leader, published author and one of the youngest Distinguished Toastmaster in the Middle East with over 10 years of experience in competitive speaking and coaching students and adults alike in public speaking and academia.
 He also takes classes on esoteric subjects such as handwriting analysis and Mudras, an ancient Indian therapeutic discipline.

 A prelude – Remembering Sujit, his childhood and his parents